bsba-team/lander.ts/README.md

-# lander.ts
+# lander.js
-The re-written version of Denoland bot in TypeScript
+ The Lander telegram bot rewritten in javascript